wazo-pbx/xivo-blog/content/articles/xivo-packages-versions.md

 As it is, packaging-farm will create packages with names that are not dependent on the distribution.
 It creates a problem that is immediately visible when trying to build a repository that includes all the
-packages: the pool can only accomodate for a single package with a given name.When building packages for multiple distributions, packaging-farm should rename the packages built so that they carry the distribution name.
+packages: the pool can only accommodate for a single package with a given name.When building packages for multiple distributions, packaging-farm should rename the packages built so that they carry the distribution name.
 The names must compare in the same order as the distribution